corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/privacy.md

 This obfuscatation only reduces the impact of an accidental data dump of the keys, and is not meant to be secure.
 {{< /note >}}

-The `senderRecordedTimestamp` has been moved to a separate header object, and is treated as the authenticated additional data in the AES-GCM encryption.
+`senderRecordedTimestamp` is in a separate header object, and is treated as the authenticated additional data in the AES-GCM encryption.
 This allows it to be public, which is necessary as the receiver node needs to read it without having access to the encryption key.
 It also gives a guarantee to the original sender during recovery that it has not been tampered with.